remix-run/remix-website/data/posts/remix-and-the-edge.md

 ## And One More Thing…

 Streaming on the edge!
 But that’s a blog post for another day.
-If you can’t wait, go checkout [Ryan’s talk at Reactathon][reactathon-ryan].
+If you can’t wait, go watch [Ryan’s talk at Reactathon][reactathon-ryan].

 [chris-coyier]: https://chriscoyier.net/2022/05/04/it-doesnt-much-matter-how-cdny-your-jamstack-site-is-if-everything-important-happens-from-a-single-origin-server-edge-functions-are-probably-part-of-the-solution/
 [reactathon-kent]: https://youtu.be/V5hPAl1q7vo?t=2546